AagamGada/AagamGada/README.md

 - 🔭 I’m currently working on [Social-Hunt](https://github.com/AagamGada/Social-Hunt)
 - 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate to open source
+- 👯 I’m looking for a job
-- 💬 Ask me about ...
+- 💬 Ask me about Anything
-- 📫 How to reach me: ...[LinkedIn](https://www.linkedin.com/in/aagam-gada-7612a616b/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aagam-gada-7612a616b/) or [Instagram](https://www.instagram.com/aagam_27/)
 - ⚡ Fun fact: ...